-Table 9 presents a comparison of odour concentrations and emission rates collected as part of this study and compares these against those assumed by the OIA and collected in 2018 and 2020.
+Table 9 presents a comparison of odour concentrations and emission rates collected as part of this study and compares these against those assumed by the OIA and collected in 2018, 2020 and 2021.
 In summary:

-- The measured biofilter outlet odour emissions are 92% lower than those assumed by the OIA and 48% lower than those measured in October 2018. - Peak biofilter outlet odour emissions (based on measured concentrations and maximum flow through the biofilter) are estimated to be 82% lower than those assumed by the OIA and 48% lower compared to those measured in July 2020. - The average biofilter outlet odour concentration measured is 82 ou which is 84% lower than the odour concentration assumed by the OIA. - The biofilter odour removal efficiency is greater than 95%
+- The measured biofilter outlet odour emissions are 78% lower than those assumed by the OIA. - Peak biofilter outlet odour emissions (based on measured concentrations and maximum flow through the biofilter) are estimated to be 63% lower than those assumed by the OIA. - The average biofilter outlet odour concentration measured is 183 ou which is 63% lower than the odour concentration assumed by the OIA. - The average biofilter odour removal efficiency is greater than 95%